Value for Money 68%

 Essential Advice for the Perfect Trip

 The frontier town of Montgenevre has seen a lot of improvement in recent years.
 Gone are the small, tired apartments – replaced with some high-standard and stylish places to stay.
-The old Hotel Napoleon has been revamped into sleek, modern apartments and there’s also the comfortable Chalet des Dolins in the new Obélisque area of town.
+The old Hotel Napoleon has been revamped into sleek, modern apartments and there’s also comfortable accommodation in the newer Obélisque area of town.

 The town’s facilities include a kindergarten and a cinema, a purpose-built ice-skating rink, 17 restaurants and bars – but don’t expect to come here to party as it’s a very family-orientated place and pretty quiet in the evenings.
 Non-skiing activities include sleigh rides, snowmobiling, and snow-shoeing.
 A map is available with all the cross-country and walking trails on it.